Last updated on March 20th, 2020

 Open Staircase

 If you have a staircase that is open underneath, you have the makings of a perfect workstation.
-Since this area is typically awkward in shape, you will likely need to have the desk and cabinets custom built to fit the space.
 Although it may take a little ingenuity, you’ll find this area to be a clever, functional place for your child to study.

 Spare Room